arc-archive/request-engine/README.md

 This is the configuration of which file should be executed in which context.

 The `request` context executed the file in the pre-request processing.
-The `response` is executed after the response is reported back from the rerquest transport.
+The `response` is executed after the response is reported back from the request transport.

 #### deprecated